 "Carriage" means the whole or any part of the carriage, loading, unloading, handling and any and all other services whatsoever undertaken by the Carrier in relation to the Goods.

-"Carrier" means Maersk Line A/S trading as Safmarine of 50 Esplanaden, DK-1098, Copenhagen K, Denmark.
+"Carrier" means Maersk A/S trading as Safmarine of 50 Esplanaden, 1263 Copenhagen K, Denmark.
 "Safmarine" is the trade name of the Carrier.

 "Container" includes any container (including an open top container), flat rack, platform, trailer, transportable tank, pallet or any other similar article used to consolidate the Goods and any connected equipment.